Onelinerhub/onelinerhub/python-numpy/how-to-get-first-column-from-numpy-array-copy.md

-# How to get first column from Numpy array COPY
+# How to get first column from Numpy array

 ```python
 import numpy as np